eficode-academy/istio-katas/metrics.md

               prometheus.istio.io/merge-metrics: false
 ```

-So there is no change in how Prometheus will scrape POD metrics.
+So there is no change in how Prometheus will scrape POD metrics - it will still
+use port `8000` which is handled by the sentences application container.

 What about the Istio metrics from the sidecar?